alphapico/backend-graphql/GUIDE.md

 ### Writing end-to-end test code

 When writing end-to-end tests, create one test suite per module.
 Each module should have one file containing all the GraphQL endpoint test cases `it(...)` within the test suite module `describe(...)`.
-You can refer to `customer.spec.ts` inside the `<root>/customer-api-e2e/src/customer-api` folder for an example.
+You can refer to `customer.spec.ts` and `auth.spec.ts` inside the `<root>/customer-api-e2e/src/customer-api` folder for an example.

 To run end-to-end tests, execute the following command: